-ThinkWhy will let you access, display and use our Content—for your internal use only—as long as you continue to comply with the Terms of Service.
+ThinkWhy will let you access, display and use our Content—for your internal use, which includes consulting services offered by you.
+Providing you agree to comply with the Terms of Service.
 This right is granted solely to allow you to use our Services as permitted by the Terms of Service.
 You agree not to remove, alter or obscure any proprietary notices provided in or with our Content.

-- We use a third party to process your payments and financial information.
+5. We use a third-party to process your payments and financial information.
 ThinkWhy is not liable for the third-party payment processor’s actions.

 Your payments will be processed through Stripe or through another third-party payment processor.
 Payments may not be processed for certain activities such as illegal or other prohibited activities.